Welcome to the Division of Student Life!

 Dorothy Johansen (DoJo) House | 503/517-7921 | website

-Disability Support Services works with students and faculty to determine appropriate academic accommodations and services for students with documented disabilities.
-DSS staff provide services and resources intended to facilitate equal access and opportunity for students with disabilities to participate in College programs, activities, and services.
+Disability & Accessibility Resources (DAR) works with students and faculty to determine appropriate academic accommodations and services for students with documented disabilities.
+DAR staff provide services and resources intended to facilitate equal access and opportunity for students with disabilities to participate in College programs, activities, and services.

 Health & Counseling Services